 “We feel a strong aspect of the Polish modernization plan is partnering with industry,” Rantas said.
-Raytheon Technologies has built a relationship with Polish industry to support the WISŁA program, which includes one of the largest defense procurements in the country’s history.
+RTX has built a relationship with Polish industry to support the WISŁA program, which includes one of the largest defense procurements in the country’s history.
 As part of the program, Poland is joining the U.S. and six other NATO member states in using the Patriot air and missile defense system.

 “In the past two years, even during the global pandemic, we’ve been able to grow and invest in the talent within Poland,” Rantas said.
 “We aim to create a locally run organization within the next five years.”

 The business also partnered with nine Polish companies to produce and deliver key elements of the WISŁA system through the local supply chain in the program’s first phase.
 In the second phase, these organizations will have the opportunity to collaborate to meet the future needs of the Polish Armed Forces in areas including integration, command and control, 360-degree radar enhancements and low-cost interceptors.